-Desk Jobs: The Hidden Dangers of Sitting for Too Long
+Desk Jobs: The Hidden consequences of Sitting for Too Long

 In our modern world, the average person spends a significant portion of their day sitting, especially those in desk-bound jobs.
 While sitting might seem harmless, prolonged periods in this position can have serious repercussions on your spine and overall health.
 Understanding these effects and taking proactive measures to mitigate them is crucial for maintaining a healthy body.